 Since Shuman Juvenile Detention Center closed in August 2021, juveniles are placed in secure detention at various private providers when it is necessary to protect the community and ensure their appearance in Court.
-Allegheny County has access to approximately 14 detention beds contracted through Adelphoi Village.
-Various privately-operated shelters provide an alternative to secure detention.
+Allegheny County has access to approximately fourteen detention beds contracted through Adelphoi Village and detention beds at George Junior Republic and Jefferson County, Ohio as available.
+In addition, various privately operated shelters provide an alternative to secure detention.

-Detention admissions decreased 60% while shelter admissions increased 14% from 2021 to 2022
+Detention admissions decreased 69% while shelter admissions decreased 89% from 2022 to 2023

-The number of unduplicated youth admitted to detention decreased 55% while shelter increased 9% from 2021 to 2022
+The number of unduplicated youth admitted to detention decreased 13% while shelter decreased 89% from 2022 to 2023